oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- Section 4: Policies for Core User & Role Tables
+-- Section 5: Policies for Core User & Role Tables
 -- ==================================================================

 -- Table: user_roles
--- **FIXED**: Allow any user (including anonymous) to read roles so that get_my_role() does not fail.
 -- Only admins can create, update, or delete roles.
-CREATE POLICY "Admins can manage roles, anyone can read" ON public.user_roles FOR SELECT
-  USING (true);
+-- The SELECT permission is handled by the GRANT statement in Section 1.
 CREATE POLICY "Admins can write to user_roles" ON public.user_roles FOR INSERT, UPDATE, DELETE
   USING (get_my_role() = 'admin')